WolframBlockchainLabs/WolframPriceFeedInfrastructure/README.md

 ## Configs

-For setting different configs for different pars of application using **config.json**.
+For setting different configs for different pars of application using **system.config.json**.
 For setting secure config options using file **".env.default"** that is located in the root folder.
-Set the names of the exchanges and markets where data will be collected by collectors making in **config.json** in the section **"collectorManager"**.
+Set the names of the exchanges and markets where data will be collected by collectors making in **collectors.config.json**.

 ## Support